Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/migration.md

 - `$negative-spacers`
 - `$gutters`

-Your custom Bootstrap CSS builds should now look something like this with a separate maps import.
+Your custom Boosted CSS builds should now look something like this with a separate maps import.

 ```diff
   // Functions come first